subhendugn/spring-boot-k8s/README.md

 - To check all the active containers => docker ps -a

 - Push the image to docker hub - docker push subhendugn/spring-boot-k8s:v1

+# Kubernetes Commands

+Create a cluster on GKP and connect to that from local cloud SDK.

+- create pod => kubectl apply -f k8s-pod.yml
+- List all the pods => kubectl get pods
+- Describe a specific pod => kubectl descibe pod spring-boot-pod
+- List pods with option wide => kubectl get pods -o wide